Upstream-Applied-Science/bioreactor-technical-analysis/README.md

 to couple with detailed computational fluid dynamic models.
 The goal is to provide an openly accessibel workflow that facilites yield prediction and bioreactor performance and cell metabolism based optimisation.

-This work has been funded by the Good Food Institute (https.gfi.org) through the 2022 RFP.
+This work has been funded by the Good Food Institute (https.gfi.org) through their 2022 RFP.

 ## Release History